Berkeley-CS61B/website-sp24/projects/proj1b/index.md

 FAQ for Project 1B is located
 [here](faq.md).

+Note that this project has limited submission tokens.
+Please see [Submit to the Autograder](#submit-to-the-autograder) for more details.

 ## Introduction

 In Project 1A, we built `LinkedListDeque61B`.
 Now we'll see a different